benjiman/lambdacheck/README.md

 # lambdacheck
 Quick attempt at cloning of scalacheck for Property Based Testing.
-(Just a spike, not ready for use)
+(Just a spike, not ready for use) If you want something real, look at [lambda-behave](https://github.com/RichardWarburton/lambda-behave)

 Specify properties with lambdas, executed by JUnit so it can run in existing suites.